Hirzahida/home_heatlhcare_quality/README.md

 ## Licensing, Authors, Acknowledgements

 This dataset used in this analysis is publicly available [here](	https://data.cms.gov/provider-data/dataset/tee5-ixt5).
 It was published by Centers for Medicare & Medicaid Services (CMS) on October 22, 2025.
+Some portions of the code were adapted and refined from suggestions provided by Copilot to assist with this assignment.